-When I signed up to run my first ever Half Marathon in Korea, I never imagined I would find myself limping along a motorway, having ran consistently for 18km, suddenly being shouted at my some strange Korean man telling me to get into his car.
+When I signed up to run my first ever South Korean Half Marathon, I never imagined I would find myself limping along a motorway, having ran consistently for 18km, suddenly being shouted at my some strange Korean man telling me to get into his car.
 No, that was definitely not how I imagined my first half marathon would go.

 Many of you reading this blog will probably get a good laugh out of this post.
 Many of you know me pretty well, and know I’m not *exactly* the athletic type.
 While I’m ashamed to admit it, the type of marathons I’m associated with involve either sitting on the couch and watching 10 episodes of ‘Criminal Minds’ back-to-back or heading out with friends for a marathon drinking session.
 Like I said, this is not something I’m proud of but it is the truth!

 For Lent this year, despite not being in the slightest bit religious, I decided it was about time I followed in the footsteps of my Dad and gave up alcohol.
 How hard could it be to not drink for 40 days and 40 nights?!
 Actually, considering I included all the Sundays, it was actually a 46 days…and while the first few weeks were killer it really wasn’t AS hard as I thought it would be overall.
 Just don’t EVER make me do another Paddy’s Day sober!

 In order to keep myself on track, I signed up to run a Half Marathon in Seoul on March 30th.
 I’m not entirely sure if I decided to give up alcohol so that I could get fit enough to run the Half Marathon or if I signed up to the Half Marathon to ensure I stayed off alcohol!
 Either way, the plan worked!

 With Aiden, Lauren and Tammy having ran our first 10km race of the year!